oliviervaillancourt/blog/FreedomeVPNPromoWatcherWebTask/index.md

 ### Conclusion

-I've worked on this webtask because I wanted to experiement with threading together different service in an serverless environment.
+I've worked on this webtask because I wanted to experiement with threading together different service in a serverless environment.
 I know there are other options out there to do similar things.
 -  I've tried <https://ifttt.com> and it seems like I was lagging a way to apply filtering on the incoming tweets
 - I know <https://zapier.com> can be used here but not sure about the pricing